sachinkr91/api-rest-meetings/docs/MeetingApi.md

 Generate Pairing Code (SIP)

-This endpoint generates a SIP pairing code that can be used to connect to a meeting.
+This endpoint generates a SIP pairing code that can be used to connect to a meeting. **Note:** call this API using a meeting access token

 ### Example
 ```python
 from __future__ import print_function
 import time